 Follow these tips to help your skin maintain optimal moisture levels and an appealing complexion.

-• Avoid foods that contribute to oily skin formation—sugar, carbs, dairy, fried, and processed foods.
+- Avoid foods that contribute to the condition—sugar, carbs, dairy, fried, and processed foods.
 Increase intake of foods rich in zinc, magnesium, omega-3, and vitamin B.

-• Don’t wipe your face with your hands.
+- Don’t wipe your face with your hands.
+Use oil blotting paper instead.

 When Should You See a Doctor?